 Mosquito Season 2017 is Officially Underway!!!

 Click here for the Rowlett Mosquito Action Plan

 City of Rowlett Mosquito Information

 Please note the following pertinent details regarding mosquito spraying, etc. The City of Rowlett will continue to work with residents on complaints regarding standing stagnant water.
-Dallas County has informed Rowlett that in the event of a positive sample of mosquitoes, they will be making every effort to have vehicles spraying that night.
+Dallas County has informed Rowlett that in the event of a positive sample of mosquitoes, they will be making every effort to have vehicles spraying within 24 hours and in some instances the night of notification.
 Rowlett is working very hard to ensure as much notification as possible for our residents.
-Residents in affected areas will be notified by Everbridge notification approximately 630 p.m.
-Residents can also see spraying information via City website news and on social media.
+Residents in affected areas will be notified by telephone notification (if they are signed up) at approximately 630 p.m.
+Additional notifications will be published through social media and city webpage news.

 If you have questions or special circumstances relevant to mosquitoes or spraying, please contact Environmental Services.

 Mosquito Dunk Update